Choosing an accountant for your limited company

 It is very important to consider exactly what is included when comparing costs, since the more expensive packages may be “fully inclusive”, compared with those which are marketed as cheaper but you will be subjected to extra charges, for example, completion of your personal tax return, P11D, registered office address, etc.

-Remember that as with most things in life, you will generally get what you pay for and the cheapest is probably not going to be the best.
+Remember that as with most things in life, you will generally get what you pay for and the cheapest may not meet your requirements.

 Tip 6: Changing accountants